|

 experience designing machines and factory automation systems

-and can support you litigation efforts as a machine safety expert witness.
+and can support your litigation efforts as a machine safety expert witness.

 I also have substantial experience analyzing machine accidents.